wolfofaltcoins/Project-ideas/README.md

 2. Make a wrapper around metamask that allows me to store all the token addresses, allows me to search for token addresses.
 Allows me to search for abi, allows me to set a max gas price.

 3. Make a token extension that allows me to serach rpcs, token addresses etc without going to a website.

+4. Make a frontend that allows people to auto harvest, dump or compound from any farm.